Belarus launches probe into opposition body seeking Lukashenko's removal | DW | 20.08.2020

 Fresh protests and state TV strike

-Demonstrators again took to the streets of the capital, Minsk, and other cities, keeping up their push for the nation's authoritarian leader to step down after extending his 26-year rule.
+Demonstrators again took to the streets of the capital, Minsk, and other cities on Thursday, keeping up their push for the nation's authoritarian leader to step down after extending his 26-year rule.

-Also on Thursday, hundreds of employees of Belarusian state television went on strike, with journalists complaining they were being prevented from reporting on the government's brutal crackdown on protests.
+Hundreds of employees of Belarusian state television also went on strike, with journalists complaining they were being prevented from reporting on the government's brutal crackdown on protesters.

-Vyacheslav Lomonosov, one of the Belarusian TV employees who joined the labor action, said he and his colleagues could no longer tolerate an official ban on reporting about the uprising.
+Vyacheslav Lomonosov, one of the Belarusian TV employees who joined the labor action, said he and his colleagues could no longer tolerate an official ban on reporting on the uprising.

 "There are people killed, raped, thousands are protesting, while they're saying everything's fine in the country and nothing is going